Marriage Green Card in Pennsylvania: What an Immigration Lawyer in Allentown PA Wants You to Know in 2026

 Spouse is in removal proceedings → talk to an attorney before you file anything

 Picking the wrong path is the most expensive mistake we see.
 Some Pennsylvania couples spend a year on the wrong track before discovering they should have filed differently.
-If you’re unsure, book a consultation before you spend a dollar on filing fees.
+If you are unsure, this is the single highest-leverage moment to sit down with an immigration lawyer in Allentown PA before you spend a dollar on filing fees.
+Book a consultation before you file.

 Adjustment of Status (AOS): Step-by-Step